 You can choose from the following options: text, text area, text block, number, date, website, custom dropdown, file upload, IP log (available back-end only) and reCAPTCHA.

 Let’s get right into it.
-First, open the My Sticky Elements plug-in from your WordPress dashboard and in the ”Contact form tab” settings menu scroll down and click on the ”+ NEW CUSTOM FIELD BUTTON”.
+First, open the My Sticky Elements plug-in from your WordPress dashboard and in step 1: ”Add contact form”, scroll down and click on the ”Add new field” button.

 Now, let’s cover each of these options and mention why and how they can be helpful for your business.
 For example, if you have a travel agency website, you may want to get as many details as possible from your customers’ inquiries, so that you can get back to them with the best possible offer or solution.